jf908/OpenTTD/docs/savegame_format.md

 After reading all the fields of all the headers, there is a list of records.
 To read this, see `CH_ARRAY` / `CH_SPARSE_ARRAY` for details.
+Each element of the array will line up with each `(type, key)` pair in the header.

 As each `type` has a well defined length, you can read the records even without knowing anything about the chunk-tag yourself.